tempura-san/qmk_firmware/keyboards/anne_pro/README.md

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

+## Firmware requirements for LED backlight
+To get functioning backlighting for the Anne Pro the original LED firmware is required.
+This should be the version v1.40, which is available on the [Obins website](http://en.obins.net/firmware#1). __The backlight will not work with the newer ObinsKit firmware!__ This firmware can be installed by following the update guide on the Obins website, or using `dfu-util` if you know what you are doing.

 ## Bluetooth pairing
 The Bluetooth setup is similar to the original Anne Pro firmware.
 After pressing `Fn + B` the Bluetooth layer shows up.
 By pressing the `+` key Bluetooth is enabled.
 You can now pair your computer.
 Once the computer asks for the pairing code the lights on the keyboard should turn off.
 You can now simply enter the pairing code and hit connect on the computer, this should pair the device.